Historical Trends: Divorce Rates in America by Year & What They Mean for Modern Family

 Looking at divorce data alone might miss how family life is really changing in the United States.

-Trends from the American Community Survey and National Center for Health Statistics help highlight the numbers and what they might mean for families today.
+Trends from the American Community Survey and the National Center for Health Statistics help highlight the numbers and what they might mean for families today.

 Trends show marriage is changing fast, but your rights still matter.
 Let Anna Krolikowska guide you through your options with compassion and strategy tailored to your family’s unique needs.